awslabs/crossplane-on-eks/README.md

 ✅   Configure the EKS cluster

 Enable IRSA support for your EKS cluster for the necessary permissions to spin up other AWS services.
-Refer to the bootstrap README for this configuration.
+Depending on the provider, refer to the bootstrap README for this configuration.

  - [AWS Provider](https://github.com/crossplane/provider-aws) - Crossplane Compositions for AWS Services
+ - [Upbound AWS Provider](https://github.com/upbound/provider-aws) - Upbound Crossplane Compositions for AWS Services

 ✅   Deploy the Examples